-Research from McKinsey has shown that the Covid-19 crisis accelerated digitalisation in ways nobody could have ever predicted.
+The Covid-19 crisis accelerated digitalization in ways nobody could have ever predicted according to research from McKinsey.
 Consumers have headed online in their droves and companies have responded rapidly.
 Video has replaced coffee-shop meetings and conferences and cloud accounting solutions have seen a boost.
-McKinsey found that companies moved 40 times faster than they thought possible before the pandemic to implement remote working solutions.
+Companies moved 40 times faster than they thought possible before the pandemic to implement remote working solutions.

-The cybersecurity implications are eye-watering to consider, but cannot be ignored – particularly in light of recent cyberattacks, including one that shut the largest US gas pipeline and jeopardised supplies to major US cities.
+The cybersecurity implications are eye-watering to consider, but cannot be ignored – particularly in light of recent cyberattacks, including one that shut the largest U.S. gas pipeline and jeopardized supplies to major U.S. cities.
 There is also risk from software bug-related internet outages, like the one from infrastructure provider Fastly that knocked out many of the world’s biggest websites.
-Incidents like this serve to highlight how increasingly vulnerable we are as digitisation increases.
-Research from SEO agency Reboot suggests that the Fastly outage could have lost Amazon as much as USD 32million in sales.
+Incidents like this serve to highlight how increasingly vulnerable we are as digitization increases.
+Research from SEO agency Reboot suggests that the Fastly outage could have lost Amazon as much as $32 million in sales.

 The first is phishing – attempts to obtain sensitive information or data, such as usernames, passwords, credit card numbers or other sensitive details by appearing to be a trustworthy entity in a digital communication.
 Secondly, there is ransomware – a type of malware that employs encryption to hold a company or individual’s information to ransom.
 And thirdly, business email compromise (BEC) is a cyberattack involving the hacking, spoofing, or impersonation of a business email address.